 How can I figure out why so many students are asking for the solution?

 To help answer these questions, you can make use of the Course Dashboard to get an idea of where students might be going wrong.

 - Compare the asked hint rate to the asked solution rate.
 If the hint is effective, then there should be a lower number of students asking for the solution after using the hint.
 If these numbers are similar, then chances are the hint is not providing the necessary help.

-- Compare the hint to the incorrect responses in the CQ Dashboard (for more on interpreting code-diffs, you can refer to this article).
+- Compare the hint to the incorrect responses in the Course Dashboard (for more on interpreting code-diffs, you can refer to this article).
 Is the hint addressing the most common issues, or is it unrelated to what students struggle most with?

-- If it looks as though the hint is reducing the number of people asking for the solution, and the solution rate is still high, you can refer to the section on high asked hint rate above to explore alternative explanations.
+- If it looks as though the hint is reducing the number of people asking for the solution, and the solution rate is still high, you can refer to the section on a high asked hint rate above to explore alternative explanations.

 I’ve located the cause, what should I do?

 - If you have compared the hint(s) to the most common incorrect responses, and see that it is not addressing students’ most common errors, adding a new hint or replacing the unhelpful one is a good step.

 - As described below, try to avoid giving away the solution in the hint.
 It should be helpful while still encouraging students to think about and understand the problem at hand.
 There are other problems with the exercise (unrelated to the hint).